fluxcd/flux-recv/DESIGN.md

    a signature in an HTTP header; GitLab puts a shared secret in a HTTP header; etc.)

- * Support different API endpoints for different hooks.
-The different components may (one day) have different endpoints, e.g., if automation is put into its own container.
-   * These can default to http://localhost:3030/api/flux/v11/notify,
-     since that's where it'll be if running as a sidecar.

  * Each endpoint should have its own URL path and (where used) its own shared secret.
   * These need to be stable
   * It's also desirable for them to be easy to create and add; making a key, then supplying it to the config (and perhaps putting it in a secret) would be fine.

+ * Some providers require you to install a hook per item; e.g., DockerHub.
+It should be possible to make an endpoint that can be installed in a number of related places, but to repeat: this will be particular to the provider.

  * It should be possible to route through an ingress using a wildcard, so it doesn't need to be changed when e.g., a hook is added.
    * Similarly, it should be easy to construct the hook URL given the configuration and ingress rules

+## Not requirements (yet)

+ * GCP PubSub support (add it later)
+ * other sources of notifications (?)
+ * Support different API endpoints for different kinds of hook.
+The different components may (one day) have different endpoints -- e.g., if automation is put into its own container -- but not yet.
+   * These can default to http://localhost:3030/api/flux/v11/notify,
+     since that's where it'll be if running as a sidecar.
+ * Forwarding notifications to a different host per endpoint (again: later)

 ## Design